Be3751/az-functions-go-sample/README.md

-# ms-writing-fmt
+# az-functions-go-sample
-it's an unofficial formatter for jpn-ms-writing-styleguide
+it's an unofficial sample codes to run a Go-written function in Azure Functions.